 If your child has a febrile seizure, stay calm and:

 - Gently place your child on the floor or the ground.

 - Remove any nearby objects.

-- Place your child on his or her side to prevent choking.
+- Place your child on their side to prevent choking.

-- Loosen any clothing around the head and neck.
+- Loosen any clothing around their head and neck.

-- Watch for signs of breathing problems, including bluish color in the face.
+- Watch for signs of breathing problems, including a bluish color in the face.

 - Try to keep track of how long the seizure lasts.

 If the seizure lasts more than 5 minutes, or your child turns blue, it may be a more serious type of seizure — call 911 right away.

 It's also important to know what you should not do during a febrile seizure: